hvarS/CS60075-Team28-Semeval-Task-1/README.md

 * `attention_multi.ipynb` : Task2 scores using attention-based approach
 * `attention_single.ipynb`: Task1 scores using attention-based approach

-Last two files also consists of other experimentations, i.e using BERT instead of Bi-LSTM, not using anything expect dense layers for attention.
+Last two files also consists of other experimentations, i.e using BERT instead of Bi-LSTM, not using anything expect dense layers for attention, using CNN+Regression.
 But we did'nt report them, as we got better results using Bi-LSTM.
-The code is still available at the end of the files.\
+The code is still available at the end of the files.

 **Files are better viewed using colab, Table of contents**